Our coronavirus response

-- Increasing our digital presence, delivering webinars in collaboration with medical professionals and patient organisations, to reach as many patients as possible and address their common concerns.
+- Increasing our digital presence, delivering webinars and our online annual conference in collaboration with medical professionals and patient organisations, to reach as many patients as possible and address their common concerns.

-As the situation evolves, we will adapt our support to meet the changing needs of our community, and develop new ways to keep patients and their families informed and involved.
+As the situation evolves and we prepare for the new normal, we will adapt our support to meet the changing needs of our community, and develop new ways to keep patients and their families informed and involved.

 We will continue to create new pathways to work with medical professionals and learn from the experiences of our patients and families to help the wider community and shape our work in the coming months.
 We will advocate for equality for patients living with Inherited Metabolic Disorders in access to care, treatment and medicines.

 However, the reality is that this pandemic is having a financial impact on us as a charity and as a result, the support, services and advocacy that we deliver is at risk.
 We need your help more than ever, please support our vital work if you can.